-Creating Private Sector Economies on Indian Reservations: Sustainable Development for the Seventh Generation
+Creating Private Sector Economies in Native America: Sustainable Development through Entrepreneurship

 (co-editor & co-author, forthcoming Cambridge University Press 2019).